bipul2002star/marathon-project-template/README.md

 # Hack Kosice Marathon: Bon Appétit

 *A template for projects submitted to HK Marathon 2021.
-Check out here https://www.youtube.com/watch?v=GdtxDyjA71I*
+Check out here https://www.youtube.com/watch?v=GdtxDyjA71I The complete code for the react app can be found in the master branch.
+Kindly change the branch.*

 ## Team